Alireza-Razavi/PassGen/README.md

 -    python3
 ### Example cmd
 -    python3 main.py <your_string> <output_file> <password_range>
--    python3 main.py abcd output.txt 8-12 (This will generate all possible password that we can generate using characters 'a' + 'b' + 'c' + 'd' + 'characters defined in main.py constantly' in range 8 - 12)
+-    <b>python3 main.py abcd output.txt 8-12</b> <br />(The above command will generate all possible passwords that we can generate using characters 'a' + 'b' + 'c' + 'd' + 'characters defined in main.py constantly' in range 8 - 12)